 I have tried these pies both ways for you guys and in the recipe card, I share both those ways of topping the pies.
 That way you can pick and choose your favorite topping.

 Here’s a look at them baked with the baked meringues.
 The golden brown color does make them look pretty if want a more classic look.

 It is quick to make at home if you have a good mixture.
-All it takes is adding the heavy whipping cream, low carb sweetener, and cream of tarter (optional) to a large mixing bowl then whipping it up until it is thick and fluffy.
+All it takes is adding the heavy whipping cream, low carb sweetener, and cream of tartar (optional) to a large mixing bowl then whipping it up until it is thick and fluffy.

 If you’ve never tried making your own whipped cream, please do it with these pies (unless you’re a meringue person of course).
 Homemade whipped cream is so heavenly and much better than that processed store-bought stuff.

-In closing I’ll say this, no matter how you decide to top your mini Keto Mini Lemon Pies you will love the sweet tangy goodness, It will knock your lemon loving socks off.
+In closing, I’ll say this, no matter how you decide to top your mini Keto Mini Lemon Pies you will love the sweet tangy goodness, It will knock your lemon-loving socks off.
 Need more lemon in your life, then you’ll want to also try this sugar free lemonade!